 Airlift Northwest will discuss usage of float pool through the Joint Labor Management process.

-Airlift Northwest Registered Nurses – See Appendix XIV - Airlift Northwest Addendum #3 "Mileage" for mileage reimbursement.
+Airlift Northwest Registered Nurses – See Appendix XII - Airlift Northwest Addendum #3 "Mileage" for mileage reimbursement.

 Upon request to their immediate supervisor, employees will be given written confirmation of a change in status or separation in accordance with University of Washington policy.